Disability, Access & Inclusion

-Cairns endeavours to be an accessible and inclusive city, supporting residents and visitors in enjoying everything it has to offer – from lush parks and natural swimming spots to the bustling CBD, arts and cultural events, and dining precincts.
+Cairns strives to be an accessible and inclusive city where residents and visitors can enjoy everything the region has to offer.
+From our beautiful parks and outdoor spaces to the vibrant CBD, arts and cultural experiences, community events and dining precincts, Council aims to create environments that are welcoming and inclusive for everyone.

-To ensure the continued prioritisation of access and inclusion, Council’s Disability Access & Inclusion Plan (DAIP), alongside other plans such as the Arts & Disability Strategy, set goals and practical actions for achieving better outcomes for people with a disability.
+To support the ongoing prioritisation of access and inclusion, Council’s Disability Access and Inclusion Plan (DAIP), alongside initiatives such as the Arts and Disability Strategy, sets out goals and practical actions to improve access, participation and inclusion for people with disability across the Cairns region.

 Disability Access and Inclusion Plan (DAIP) 2024-2026